 The communities that we serve across the Trust encompass stakeholders from both affluent and disadvantaged families, drawn from a wide variety of ethnicities and religious backgrounds.
 Our ethos is one of inclusivity, promoting an equality of opportunity for every child across the Trust.

-Our vision: Success for All

-Our mission: Working together to improve outcomes for all our pupils
+Our vision is Success for All.
+Our mission is to ensure that by working together we can improve outcomes for all our pupils.
 Our culture is driven by our shared values and our 3 core principles:

 Respect